cdap-solutions/cdc/cask-cdc/docs/CDCHBase-sparksink.md

 Usage Notes
 -----------

 This plugin supports table creation and table modification on an HBase server.
-It takes a standard Data Definition Language (DDL)  record or a Data Manipulation Language (DML) record and updates the HBase accordingly.
+It takes a standard DDL record or a DML record and updates HBase accordingly.
 We recommend placing a normalizer plugin before this plugin.

 Table Creation
 --------------